As a Dietician, These 5 diet “Rules” I Don’t Believe In Says Avni Kaul

 Table of Contents

 With several diet fads, marketing gimmicks, and information accessible through the click of a button, it can be challenging to decipher what advice to follow.
 Avni Kaul is a qualified nutritionist with a science degree who believes in evidence-based nutrition.
-Here are five diet ‘rules’ Dietitian Avni Kaul does not believe in, backed by science.
+Here are five diet ‘rules’ Dietician Avni Kaul does not believe in, backed by science.

 1. A detox will throw out toxins from the body.